MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/hyperv_on_windows.md

 - SR-IOV on a 64-bit guest works normally, but 32-bit does not and is not supported.

 ### Windows Server features not available in Windows Hyper-V
-There are some features included in Hyper-V on server that are not included in Hyper-V on Windows.
+There are some features included in Hyper-V on Windows Server that are not included in Hyper-V on Windows.
 These include the following:

 - Virtualizating GPUs using RemoteFX